luisarizmendi/ocp-libvirt-ipi/README.md

 # Enjoy

-That's all, make a responsible use of these playbooks (remember that this is just for LABs) and enjoy the Machine API even when your LAB is running on a single KVM node.
+That's all, make responsible use of these playbooks (remember that this is just for LABs) and enjoy the Machine API even when your LAB is running on a single KVM node.